Academics & Teams

 At the middle level, both students and teachers are grouped into teaching "teams."
 Each team consists of sixty to one-hundred-twenty-five students, with four to five core academic teachers.
 Within the team structure, mathematics, language arts, social studies, science, world language and reading skills are taught.
 Our School Counselors follow the progress of each student closely and conduct activities designed to help each student learn more about how he/she learns.
 The school psychologist, social worker, reading and math specialists, special education teachers and instructional assistants all contribute to student learning and serve the needs of emerging adolescents.

-To follow are the links to Grade 6, 7 and 8 Team Welcome Letters inclusive of supply lists and "Meet the Team" information.
+To follow are the links to Grade 6, 7 and 8 Team Homework Pages, Welcome Letters inclusive of supply lists and "Meet the Team" information.

 Grade 6 Grade 7 Grade 8